f-fuchs/ObsidianNotes/ComputerVision/Transformer.md

 In a single self-attention operation, all this information just gets summed together.
 The inputs $\vec{x}_{mary}$ and $\vec{x}_{susan}$ can influence the output $\vec{y}_{gave}$ by different amounts, depending on their dot-product with $\vec{x}_{gave}$, but they can’t influence it _in different ways_.
 If, for instance, we want the information about who gave the roses and who received them to end up in different parts of $\vec{y}_{gave}$, we need a little more flexibility.

 We can give the self attention greater power of discrimination, by combining several self-attention mechanisms (which we'll index with $h$), each with different matrices $W^h_q$, $W^h_k$, $W^h_v$.
 These are called *attention heads*.
 For input $\vec{x}_{i}$ each attention head produces a different output vector $\vec{y}_{i}^{h}$.
 We concatenate these, and pass them through a linear transformation to reduce the dimension back to $k$.

+The simplest way to understand multi-head self-attention is to see it as a small number of copies of the self-attention mechanism applied in parallel, each with their own key, value and query transformation.
+This works well, but for $h$ heads, the self-attention operation is $h$ times as slow.
 ## Resources

 - Original Paper Attention is all you need: https://arxiv.org/pdf/1706.03762.pdf